lbnl-science-it/scienceit-docs/docs/hpc/running/script-examples.md

     | H100     | 8             | 112                | 1:14          |
     | H200     | 8             | 112                | 1:14          |

-Here’s how to request two CPUs for each GPU: the total of CPUs requested results from multiplying two settings: the number of tasks (`--ntasks=`) and CPUs per task (`--cpus-per-task=`).
+Here’s how to request CPUs for each GPU: the total of CPUs requested results from multiplying two settings: the number of tasks (`--ntasks=`) and CPUs per task (`--cpus-per-task=`).

+Examples:

+* Request one A40 card: `--partition=es1 --cpus-per-task=16 --gres=gpu:A40:1 --ntasks=1`
+* Request two A40 cards: `--partition=es1 --cpus-per-task=16 --gres=gpu:A40:2 --ntasks=2`

-For instance, in the above example, one GPU was requested via `--gres=gpu:1`, and the required total of two CPUs was thus requested via the combination of `--ntasks=1` and `--cpus-per-task=2` .
-Similarly, if your job script requests four GPUs via `--gres=gpu:4`, and uses `--ntasks=8`, it should also include `--cpus-per-task=1` to request the required total of eight CPUs.
+In the second example above, two GPUs were requested via `--gres=gpu:2`, and the required total of 32 CPUs was thus requested via the combination of `--ntasks=2` and `--cpus-per-task=16`.

-Note that in the `--gres=gpu:n` specification, `n` must be between 1 and the number of GPUs on a single node (which is provided [here for the various GPU types](../systems/einsteinium.md)).
+Note that in the `--gres=gpu:n` specification, `n` must be between 1 and the number of GPUs on a single node.
 This is because the feature is associated with how many GPUs per node to request.

-Examples:
+Other Examples:

 * Request one V100 card: `--partition=es1 --cpus-per-task=4 --gres=gpu:V100:1 --ntasks=1`
-* Request two A40 cards: `--partition=es1 --cpus-per-task=16 --gres=gpu:A40:2 --ntasks=2`
 * Request three H100 cards: `--partition=es2 --cpus-per-task=14 --gres=gpu:H100:3 --ntasks=3`
 * Request one H200 card: `--partition=es2 --cpus-per-task=14 --gres=gpu:H200:1 --ntasks=1 --mem-per-cpu=18400M`

 !!! note "`--mem-per-cpu=18400M` for H200"